eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 the Relying Party, and warns the User if the outcome of that evaluation is negative.
 Please refer to [Section 6.6.3.4](#6634-wallet-unit-evaluates-disclosure-policy-embedded-in-attestation-if-present) for more information.

+Article 5b (10) of the [eIDAS 2.0] Regulation states "Intermediaries acting on behalf of relying parties shall be deemed to be relying parties and shall not store data about the content of the transaction.".
+Such an intermediary is a party that offers services to Relying Parties to, on their behalf, connect to Wallet Units and request the User attributes that these Relying Parties need.
+The intermediary then sends the presented attributes to the 'end' Relying Party.
+This implies that an intermediary performs all tasks assigned to a Relying Party in this ARF on behalf of the 'end' Relying Party, in particular:

+- Registering as a Relying Party, including registering the attributes the 'end' Relying Party wants to request, and obtaining an access certificate (see [Section
+6.6.3.2](#6632-wallet-unit-authenticates-the-relying-party-instance)) and a registration certificate (see [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered)) in the name of the 'end' Relying Party.
+- Requesting the presentation of attributes from Wallet Units, using one or more of the flows described in [Section 4.4](#44-data-presentation-flows).
+- Sending the obtained access certificate and registration certificate (bearing the name of the  'end' Relying Party) to the Wallet Unit, and performing Relying Party authentication using the corresponding private key.

+There must be an interface between an intermediary and a Relying Party, over which the 'end' Relying Party can request the intermediary to request some User attributes from a Wallet Unit and that the intermediary uses to send back the attribute values presented by the Wallet Unit.
+However, specifying this interface or the (security) requirements with which it needs to comply, is out of scope of the ARF.

 ### 3.12 Conformity Assessment Bodies (CAB)